-This density also lends a level of heat resistance to engineered quartz, although the material is not heat-proof.
+This density that adds to the durability of quartz countertops also makes them heat resistant, although the material is not heat-proof, and sustained heat could damage the surface.
 Unlike quartzite and other natural stone countertops, engineered quartz does not have to be sealed or waxed before use, so it is ready to go as soon as it’s installed.

-This attribute also represents a long-term financial saving, as you will not need to have your counters professionally resealed at regular intervals.
+This easy maintenance offers long-term financial savings because you will not need to have your counters professionally resealed as often.

-Because engineered quartz is an artificial material, there is a wide variety of colors and patterns available compared to its natural alternatives.
-Pick your countertop colors to coordinate with your walls, cabinets, or kitchen hardware.
-Depending on the aspect of your kitchen, decide on whether to choose light shades to capitalize on natural light sources or darker tones to ground your interior.
+Because engineered quartz is an artificial material, a wide variety of colors and patterns are available compared to the natural stone alternatives.
+This allows you to pick your countertop colors to coordinate with your walls, cabinets, or kitchen hardware.

-Engineered quartz is also easily made to resemble the appearance of naturally occurring countertop materials, such as marble or granite—this way, the organic feel associated with these stone surfaces is achieved without the higher price tag.
+Quartz countertop manufacturers make engineered quartz to resemble naturally occurring countertop materials, such as marble or granite.
+This gives you the organic feel associated with these natural stone surfaces without the higher price tag.

 Quartz is the perfect choice for kitchen islands and countertops because of its low-maintenance needs.
 Quartz is an engineered stone, so it doesn’t require the same level of care as natural stone.
 Quartz is also preferable to other manufactured materials such as stainless steel because it doesn’t require the effort of daily buffing and shining to remove fingerprints.

-To maintain your quartz countertops, you can follow a simple daily routine that involves wiping your countertops with a damp cloth, then drying them with a soft, clean cloth.
+To maintain your quartz countertops, you can follow a simple daily routine: wiping your countertops with a damp cloth and then drying them with a soft, clean cloth.
 For more intensive cleaning, you can move to additional methods.
 These include:

 Although quartz counters are easy to clean, avoid using abrasive cleaners, steel wool, melamine sponges, or high-acid cleaners to maintain your countertop surfaces.
-Always begin cleaning stains with the mildest method first and then gradually increase strength as needed.
+Always clean stains with the mildest method first and gradually increase strength as needed.